Claim your Space: Moving in Together as an Expat Partner

 A couple of months after my arrival I wasn’t in a good place.
 Extremely negative and secretly blaming him for it.
 We fought a lot and started to resent each other.
 I say started because he realized that we were in this spiral, and we had THE TALK.
 Hours of crying, discussing and more crying.

 My partner was struggling too.
 He felt powerless.
 Scared.
 Guilty.
 He was seeing this self-confident, independent, joyful woman falling apart.
 Even though he did everything he could to support me, there was so much he could do.
 He was afraid I wanted to come back to Chile.

 He was brave enough to initiate it.
 Brave, because I was full of anger and self-pity.
 It took courage to say “Gaby, we need to talk NOW”

-What was “the talk” about?
-About setting boundaries, rules, schedules and rutines.
+What was it about?
+Setting boundaries, rules, schedules and rutines.
 We established a “safe word” to avoid useless discussions; opened up over our feelings, fears, expectations, etc. By the end, we were tired, but satisfied.
 We found common ground, now we could start to enjoy life with each other.